 Have you recently been made redundant or think your role is under threat and you are not being treated fairly?

-If you have recently been made redundant or think your role is under threat and you are not being treated fairly, our Employment Solicitor Natalie Abbott is on hand to give you straight-forward legal advice and make sure your redundancy is handles fairly.Call our Redundancy Team Email our Redundancy Team
+Our Redundancy Solicitor Natalie Abbott is on hand to give you straight-forward legal advice and make sure your redundancy is handled fairly.Call our Redundancy Team Email our Redundancy Team

-However, you still have certain legal rights when facing redundancy and your employer should take certain steps before making any redundancies, including letting you know in advance about any potential redundancy and giving you sufficient notice and, if you have worked for your employer for over 2 years, redundancy pay.
+You still have certain legal rights when facing redundancy and your employer should take certain steps before making any redundancies.
+This includes letting you know in advance about any potential redundancy and giving you sufficient notice.

-How can Rotheras help you if you’re being made redundant?
+How can Rotheras help if I’m being made redundant?